 Your gas cap clicks for a reason, and that reason is to let you know that you have tightened correctly.
 Leaving the cap loose will cause fuel vapors to leak and that leads to poor fuel economy.
 Tighten your cap until it clicks 3 times (unless the cap specifies otherwise) and occasionally check the gasket and plastic housing for cracks.
 If you have a newer car that doesn’t use a gas cap (like a Ford), make sure the filler flap is not stuck open or held open by debris.

 A clogged up air filter reduces the amount of air coming into the engine, which means more fuel is being burned than air.
 This leads to an overly rich fuel condition, which will trigger a trouble code.
 Check your air filter by removing it from the air box.
 If you can’t see light through the filter, then it is definitely time for a replacement.

-Oxygen Sensor – Commonly referred to as an O2 sensor, this is one the most common trouble codes for any engine.
-The problem here is that the sensors can go bad or they are simply doing their job and reading an out of range signal.
+Commonly referred to as an O2 sensor, this is one the most common trouble codes for any engine.
+The problem here is that oxygen sensors can go bad or they are simply doing their job and reading an out of range signal.
 When this code is present, your engine’s fuel economy can be reduced by as much as 40 percent, so this is a big one.

 There are several components in the ignition system that can cause trouble codes.
 A single misfire usually won’t generate a code, but several cycles of misfires will.
 Most ECMs (Electronic Control Module, the vehicle computer), can tell you which bank (side of the engine), or even the actual cylinder that is misfiring.
 A misfire can be caused by a bad spark plug, plug wire, or ignition coil.
 A misfire can drop your fuel economy more than 5 percent, but a bad ignition coil could drop it by as much as 20 percent.
 Your engine may have one ignition coil, or as many as one per cylinder.